Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 If don't have any knowledge of how HTML tags work yet, I recommed that you look over [this article][syntax].

-Today, we are going to be learning about four types of HTML tags, as well as how to comment your code:
+Today, we are going to be learning about five types of HTML tags:
 1. `h1` - `h6`
 2. `p`
 3. `br`
 4. `hr`
+5. Comments

 Let's get going!